Ringsporen 1 – A Preview: From Garden Collectives to New Frontier

 Awaiting the completion of its permanent residency and project space near the Summer of 2019, Bureau Postjesweg PResents organised preview exhibition Ringsporen I and several public events about art in public space.

-For ten days between January 24th and Februari 3rd, 2019, Ringsporen I consisted of a walk through the immediate neighbourhood surrounding BPPR´s eventual permanent residency in a new apartment building on Postjesweg, central to Nieuw West.
+For ten days between January 24th and Februari 3rd, 2019, Ringsporen I consisted of a walk through the immediate neighbourhood surrounding BPPR´s eventual permanent residency: a project space in a new apartment building on Postjesweg, central to Nieuw West.
 The tour went along seven projects in public space, created by artists Müge Yilmaz, Servet Koçyiğit, Abdelkader Benali, Rosa Johanna, Heidi Vogels, Holger Nickisch and Bert Kramer.